-Data loss prevention software uses USB blocking to prevent data breaches via data exfiltration through USBs and removable storage devices.
-Control over peripheral devices like USBs includes whitelisting and blacklisting, authorizing read-only access, and enforcing predefined policy rules.
+Data loss prevention software uses USB blocking to prevent data breaches by blocking data exfiltration via USB drives and other removable storage devices.
+Control over peripheral devices, such as USBs, includes whitelisting and blacklisting, authorizing read-only access, and enforcing predefined policy rules.

 If you are looking for a USB blocking software solution that can support enterprise-scale organizations, check out our analysis of USB blocking software products.